-Non Emergency: (218) 333-9111
+\Non Emergency: (218) 333-9111

-Emergency: 911
+\Emergency: 911

-SCHOOL PROPERTIES - INTERNET ACCEPTABLE USE POLICY
+SCHOOL PROPERTIES - INTERNET ACCEPTABLE USE AND SAFETY POLICY

-The purpose of this policy is to set forth policies and guidelines for access to the school district computer system and acceptable use of the Internet, including electronic communications.
+The purpose of this policy is to set forth policies and guidelines for access to the school district computer system and acceptable and safe use of the Internet, including electronic communications.

-In making decisions regarding student and employee access to the school district computer system and to the Internet, the school district considers its own state educational mission, goals, and objectives.
+In making decisions regarding student and employee access to the school district computer system and to the Internet, including electronic communications, the school district considers its own stated educational mission, goals, and objectives.
 Electronic information research skills are now fundamental to preparation of citizens and future employees.
 Access to the school district computer system and to the Internet enables students and employees to explore thousands of libraries, databases, bulletin boards, and other resources while exchanging messages with people around the world.
 The school district expects that faculty will blend thoughtful use of the school district computer system and the Internet throughout the curriculum and will provide guidance and instruction to students in their use.